This policy should be read alongside and in addition to the following:

 So that we can assist you

 - When you phone, email or message us using our website portal, we may also handle your personal information (your name, contact details and any other details you provide us with at the time) in order to provide the customer services or support you have requested.
-This could be when you ask us to confirm when a particular course is available, or to explain more about a course or service we provide.
 Please be aware that we may record calls for training and monitoring reasons.

 - We rely on your consent to handle your personal information in this way, except when we are providing a service you have requested as part of a contract between us.
 Please keep in mind that if you do not provide us with the personal information we request from you, we may not be able to fully answer your queries.